ciscoheat/sveltekit-superforms/README.md

 (Knowing about [ActionResult](https://kit.svelte.dev/docs/types#public-types-actionresult) is useful before reading this section.)

-The biggest difference is that unless `onError` is set to `apply`, any `error` result is transformed into `failure`, to avoid disaster when the nearest `+error.svelte` page is rendered, wiping out all the form data that was just entered.
+The biggest difference is that unless `onError` is set to `apply`, any `error` result is transformed into `failure`, to avoid disaster when the nearest `+error.svelte` page is rendered, which will wipe out all the form data that was just entered.

-The rest of the behavior can be customized:
+If no error occured, you have some options to customize the rest of the behavior:

 ```ts
 applyAction: boolean = true;